jooby-dev/jooby-docs/docs/parameter-types.md

 ## RX2 config

-Parameter of that type used to setup `RX2` window configuration
+Parameter is used to setup `RX2` window configuration

 ### Format